tdongsi/tdongsi.github.io/source/_posts/2015-11-21-programming-hive-chapter-1.markdown

 "Chapter 1: Introduction" of the "Programming Hive" book.
 -->

-This post is the first of many posts summarizing the "Programming Hive" book, with some observations from my own experience.
+This post is the first of many posts summarizing the **Programming Hive** book, with some observations from my own experience.

 ### Introduction